yuriburger/quality-gate-widget/overview.md

 ### Learn More

 The [source](https://github.com/yuriburger/quality-gate-widget) to this extension is available.
-Feel free to take, fork, and extend.
+Feel free to take, fork, and improve!

 ### Minimum supported environments ###

 - Visual Studio Team Services

 ### Feedback ###
-- Add a review here.
+- Feedback welcome: add a review here or ....
-- File any issues on GitHub [issues](https://github.com/yuriburger/quality-gate-widget/issues).
+- .... file any issues on GitHub [issues](https://github.com/yuriburger/quality-gate-widget/issues).